Noise exposure and Hearing Protection Class selection

-Selection of hearing protection is based on the eight-hour equivalent (LAeq,8h) and not at a peak level.
-To find the right LAeq,8h you can use the calculator below, and fill in the noise levels at your workplace and how much time you spend in those levels.
-Please use realistic figures.
+Selection of hearing protection and there the best ear plugs for your situation, is based on the eight-hour equivalent (LAeq,8h) and not at a peak level as many seem to think.
+To find the right LAeq,8h for you, we suggest reading our blog about Choosing the Right Ear Plugs, so you can get a better understanding.
+You can use the calculator below now or afterwards.
+Fill in the noise levels at your workplace and how much time you spend at those levels.

-Every 3 db increase in LAaq 8h the allowed exposure time halves I.e. 8 hour at 85 dB is “acceptable” without hearing protection.
-At 88 dB this is only 4 hours.
-At 91 dB, 2 hours etc.
+Every 3dB increase in LAeq,8h and the allowed exposure time halves.
+For example, 8 hours at 85 dB is “acceptable” without hearing protection.
+At 88dB average noise level, this is only 4 hours.
+At 91 dB, 2 hours etc. Realise that noise causes hearing damage but also fatigue, sleeping problems, irritation, misjudgements, etc.

 The calculator, selection criteria and other recommendations are based on the same methods as recommended by the Department of Labour.